 Outreach services are critical for identifying and addressing the immediate need of persons and families experiencing homelessness, especially those who are unable or unwilling to accept emergency shelter services.
 Outreach services include connecting people to behavioral health services, such as recovery programs or mental health services, as well as helping people to meet their most basic needs of food, clothing and medical care.

 Coordinated entry makes it easier for people experiencing homelessness to access housing and supportive services, when available, as well as other mainstream services available in the community.
 When a person experiencing homelessness reaches out for help, coordinated entry uses a uniform assessment to identify the person’s strengths, resources, and barriers to housing.
 Through coordinated entry, a single database keeps track of the available beds and services throughout the community to identify the best program available for each person.

 It can be an uphill battle to exit any length of homelessness.
 Short-term problem solving techniques make homelessness rare by meeting a housing crisis head on with the creativity and resources of the person experiencing the crisis.
 By helping them to leverage their natural resources—their family, friends, and faith communities—people can find housing solutions at a critical moment.
 And by supporting them with limited financial assistance, such as a one-time bill payment, or help purchasing food, or help finding a job or addressing health and safety needs, problem-solving assistance can provide support to help them stay housed.

-The Landlord Liaison Project
+Landlord Liaison Services

 Project Homeless Connect